 $ docker run -v $(pwd)/build-app:/bitnami jhipster

-Once you have successfully exported the .war file, copy it to the docker-compose/app directory:
+Once you have successfully exported the .war file, copy it to the app-code directory:

 Step 2: Build the Docker image